 The story behind Safeguard Defenders goes back to 2009, the year when a small NGO called China Action was founded in Beijing by human rights activists Peter Dahlin from Sweden and Michael Caster from the U.S. and a small group of Chinese rights lawyers and other human rights defenders (HRD).

 Its mission was to support China’s fledging lawyer community.
-It ran trainings and capacity building projects as well as provided direct support for legal interventions and other assistance to HRDs at risk.
+It ran training programs and capacity-building projects as well as provided direct support for legal interventions and other assistance to HRDs at risk.

 In the six years before it was forced to close down, China Action worked quietly behind the scenes, expanding its support programs year by year.
 Despite its low profile, the organisation was periodically harassed by the Chinese authorities.
-China's Ministry of State Security pressured a young assistant to work as a 'mole'.
+China's Ministry of State Security pressured a young assistant to work as a "mole".
 Another young assistant was targeted as part of an attack on gender and LGBT activism.
-Meanwhile, both police and state security agents would regularly force trainings to close down, detaining and harassing staff and, more frequently, partners.
-They would also track, monitor and surveil training activities held in nearby countries.
+Meanwhile, both police and state security agents would regularly force training programs to close down, detaining and harassing staff and, more frequently, partners.
+They would also track, monitor, and surveil training activities held in nearby countries.
 Despite such setbacks, the reach and scope of China Action's work continued to grow.

-The foundation for Safeguard Defenders was laid in 2016, and was publicly launched in 2017.
+The foundation for Safeguard Defenders was laid in 2016, followed by a public launch in 2017.
 The organisation has inherited the mission of China Action, but with an expanded scope to support the survival and effectiveness of civil society and HRDs in some of Asia's most hostile environments, including China.

 who we are

-The core central staff handle the majority of the administration and management and are primarily located in Madrid.
+Our management and central staff are based throughout Western Europe and East Asia.
 All field staff are based locally, alongside both long- and short-term partners and partnering civil society organizations.
-Finally, contractors and consultants complement Safeguard Defenders staff as required.

 peter dahlin